opinsys/walma-android/README.md

-# Walma Android
+# Walma Camera

-This Walma client you can send pictures to the [Walma](http://walma.opinsys.fi/ "Walma")
+Take a picture and share it to the [Walma](http://walma.opinsys.fi/ "Walma").

+# Installing

+Download [package](https://github.com/opinsys/walma-android/raw/master/apk/walma-android.apk) and install it to your Android device.

 # Copyright